-2.19 Costume requirements
+2.20 Costume requirements

-- Penalties resulting from the violation of the costume rules will be 1.0. - For costume deductions, referees may take into consideration the opinion of the judges. - Costumes rules apply for anything worn on the body.

-Costumes (all disciplines) and props (show) must NOT contain any copyrighted logos, trademarks, symbols or symbolism, religious or political images or messages.
+- Penalties resulting from the violation of the costume rules will be 1.0. - Judges will have the option to push a costume violation button.
+If the majority of the officials including Referee agree, the deduction will be applied. - A deduction for costume violation from the Referee will occur if ANY ITEM falls off the athlete.
+It is mandatory all items be properly secured. - Costumes rules apply for anything worn on the body. - Costumes (all disciplines) and props (show) must NOT contain any copyrighted logos, trademarks, religious or political images, symbolism, symbols or messages.
 Federation logos are allowed.